 Law enforcement established better communications systems among themselves.
 They also re-worked their child search protocols so that when a child was kidnapped all affected agencies would be notified and begin working together.

 And, most importantly, in a nationwide effort led by the Polly Klaas® Foundation, all 50 states now have Amber Alert laws in place.
-To date, over 602 children have been recovered with Amber Alerts.
-People can receive Amber Alerts on the radio, TV, by email and cell phone.

 Amber Alerts give ordinary citizens opportunities to be aware of a child in danger, and when appropriate, to act to help save the life of that child.
-More than one ordinary citizen has heard an Amber Alert on the car radio, lookd up and actually seen the car with the kidnapper and child in it, called the police with their cell phone, and followed the kidnapper's car until law enforcement arrived.
+More than one ordinary citizen has heard an Amber Alert on the car radio, looked up and actually seen the car with the kidnapper and child in it, called the police with their cell phone, and followed the kidnapper's car until law enforcement arrived.

 Her Mother's Wish